 You can’t beat Wellington on a good day.

 This is so true!
 On the flip side, when it is great here it is great.
 Wellington has one of the world’s best waterfronts, it is simply stunning.
-When the sun is shining Wellington has this vibe, everyone comes outside, everyone is happy and you don’t feel that in Auckland.
+When the sun is shining Wellington has this vibe, everyone comes outside, everyone is happy and you don’t feel that same vibe living in Auckland.
 Even though Auckland has better weather, Wellingtonians seem to appreciate the good days and that is priceless.

 This is an issue I contemplated not bringing up on our blog.
 In November 2016 NZ got hit by a 7.8 earthquake.
 Although Wellington wasn’t the epicentre it still was felt very strongly here in the CBD.
 It was quite frankly the scariest thing to witness.
 I am not one for drama and I don’t like to blog too much about negative experiences, but the reality is it happened, and this blog is also about documenting moments in our life.